airnativeextensions/nativeextensions-documentation/docs/cloudstorage/index.md

 ## Documentation

-Latest documentation can be found in the [wiki](https://github.com/distriqt/ANE-CloudStorage/wiki)
+Latest documentation can be found in the [documentation site](https://docs.airnativeextensions.com/docs/cloudstorage)

 More information here: